Pull-Ups Calories Burned: 10, 50, 100 Reps & Per Minute

 How many calories does pull-ups burn in 30 minutes?

-A person weighing 160 lbs (73 kg) burns approximately 290 calories during 30 minutes of pull-ups.
-This is based on a MET value of 8.
+A person weighing 160 lbs (73 kg) burns approximately 305 calories during 30 minutes of pull-ups.
+This is based on a MET value of 8 for strict pull-ups, vigorous calisthenics.
 Heavier individuals burn more calories, and lighter individuals burn fewer.

 What is the MET value of pull-ups?

-The MET (Metabolic Equivalent of Task) value for pull-ups is 8.
-This means pull-ups burns 8 times more energy than sitting at rest.
+The default MET (Metabolic Equivalent of Task) value for pull-ups is 8, while the selected training style uses MET 8.
+This means strict pull-ups, vigorous calisthenics burns 8 times more energy than sitting at rest.
 MET values are established by the Compendium of Physical Activities and represent average energy expenditure for the activity.

 Is pull-ups good for weight loss?

-Yes, pull-ups is an effective exercise for weight loss.
-With a MET value of 8, it burns a significant number of calories per session.
-A 160-lb person burns about 581 calories per hour.
+Yes, pull-ups can be effective for weight loss when performed intensely enough.
+With a selected MET value of 8, a 160-lb person burns about 610 calories per hour.
 Combined with a balanced diet, regular pull-ups can help create the calorie deficit needed for weight loss.

 How does body weight affect calories burned during pull-ups?

 Body weight significantly impacts calorie burn during pull-ups.
-A 120-lb person burns about 218 calories in 30 minutes, while a 250-lb person burns approximately 454 calories in the same time.
+At the selected MET value of 8, a 120-lb person burns about 229 calories in 30 minutes, while a 250-lb person burns approximately 476 calories in the same time.
 This is because moving a heavier body requires more energy, regardless of the activity being performed.

 What muscles does pull-ups work?